alexcroox/R3/extension/README.md

 ## Dependecies

-#### MySQL C Connector 32 bit
+#### MySQL C Connector
-Download and extract the 32 bit C connector for MySQL from https://dev.mysql.com/downloads/connector/c/ .
+Download the correct architecture you want to build for and extract the C connector for MySQL from https://dev.mysql.com/downloads/connector/c/ .
 Extract the archive somewhere, we will be referencing this folder as `MYSQL_HOME`.

 #### CMake
 Download and install version `3.5` or higher from https://cmake.org/download/ or just run `sudo apt-get install cmake`